Manchester City overturns 2-year ban from Champions League - WHIZ News

 City never disputed the documents were authentic, but argued the evidence was stolen and reported out of context.

-UEFA decided to create the FFP system 11 years ago, following the global financial crisis, to monitor finances of 200-plus clubs which qualify each year for its competitions.
+UEFA decided to create the FFP system 11 years ago to stabilize the soccer economy by monitoring finances of 200-plus clubs which qualify each year for its competitions.
 Clubs must approach break-even on commercial income and spending on transfers and salaries.
 Sponsor deals linked to wealthy owners must be set at fair market rates.

+Critics of FFP argue it protects storied clubs with a huge fan base from being challenged by ambitious rivals with state support, like Man City and Qatar-owned PSG.

+UEFA said Monday it and the European Club Association “remain committed to its principles.”

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports